Japan lower house dissolved for Dec 16 election

-TOKYO, Nov 16 (Reuters) - The Japanese parliament’s lower house was dissolved for a Dec.
-16 election on Friday that opinion polls suggest will return the long-dominant Liberal Democratic Party (LDP) to power with a conservative former prime minister at the helm.
+TOKYO (Reuters) - The Japanese parliament’s lower house was dissolved for a December 16 election on Friday that opinion polls suggest will return the long-dominant Liberal Democratic Party (LDP) to power with a conservative former prime minister at the helm.

 Political experts worry former Prime Minister and head of the LDP Shinzo Abe, who polls suggest will be the next premier, will further fray ties with China, already chilled by a territorial row over a group of islands.